 24 Apr Feeling stressed?
-Develop a toolbox of self-help strategies
+Try these self-help strategies

 Stress affects us all.
 It’s a normal response when we feel threatened… whether the threat is perceived or real.
 This response is actually designed to prepare us for action to get us out of danger (i.e. oncoming car) only the threats we face most often, aren’t things we can actually run away from (work, family issues, illness, etc).
 It may be hard to believe, but a little stress can actually be a good thing, motivating us to take action, solve problems, and get things done.